NewAlexandria/leadership_readme/qa-evented-framework.md

 * Stability when other services are down
 * Recoverability from downtime,  segmentation, and multiplicity.

+## Service Dependencies

+These tests would work within the scope of each service, e.g. Customer, User, Roles, Contract, and Approvals.
+For multi-service ‘workflows’, there it seems there is some degree of order needed: Customer & User first, then Roles & Contracts, and finally Approvals.
+This is based on the assumption that they stack in this way – but in principle this would work in regardless of the appropriate order.

+This order could be defined as a dependency tree, in the test harness config or in a more generalized config as for terraform or kubernetes.

 ## Test Types, or Layers

 The above link calls out the kind of test-isolation layers that we should look for in this situation.
 The app-level integration tests (usually focused on interfaces), can be generalized here to any application’s or service’s interface with another.
 In this way, we can preserve the ideas of